-Bridging the Gap: International Priests Ministering in U.S.
+Bridging the Gap: The Opportunities and Challenges of International Priests Ministering in the United States

 International priests bring their unique enthusiasm, talents, and pastoral care to parishioners all over the United States.
 Essential to the pastoral ministry of the Church, they find great joy in their work.